 - (2) Do not operate beyond the specifications.
 Fire, malfunction or actuator damage can result.
 Check the specifications before use. - (3) Install an emergency stop circuit.
-Install an emergency stop outside of the enclosure so that it can stop the system operation immediately and intercept the power supply. - (4) In order to prevent danger and damage due to the breakdown and the malfunction of this product, which may occur at a certain probability, a backup system should be established in advance by giving a multiple-layered structure or a fail-safe design to the equipment, etc. - (5) If fire or personal injury is expected due to abnormal heat generation, ignition, smoking of the product, etc., cut OFF the power supply for this product and the system immediately. - (6) The upper limit of writing cycle to EEPROM of the JXCE1 controller is 100,000 cycles.
-If the upper limit of writing cycle is exceeded, the writing will not be performed correctly.
+Install an emergency stop outside of the enclosure so that it can stop the system operation immediately and intercept the power supply. - (4) In order to prevent danger and damage due to the breakdown and the malfunction of this product, which may occur at a certain probability, a backup system should be established in advance by giving a multiple-layered structure or a fail-safe design to the equipment, etc. - (5) If fire or personal injury is expected due to abnormal heat generation, ignition, smoking of the product, etc., cut OFF the power supply for this product and the system immediately. - (6) The number of times to write to EEPROM of the JXC91 controller is limited to 100,000 times.
+It is not possible write correctly and reliably if this limit is exceeded.